Aidan J Crowley Diary Quotes & Scribbles on Life

 You have to be cautious dealing with agents.
 Don’t trust any fucker.
 Before I was savvy I had an experience years ago of an agency owned by a z-list British actor and his horrible female partner.
 Cutting a long-story short, turns out they were stealing money from us actors.
 So we shut them down and Equity recovered most of the cash, but they reopened under another name later on.
 You have to be careful.
 Years later I complained on social media about them, without naming them, and a typical mafiosa casting director (he was friends with them) tried to defend them.
 I remember a number of actors contacting me so desperate not to be seen as speaking out against the agent they would not believe what we were saying.
 That is exactly how impressionable young actors get screwed out of money.
 Beware of the arseholes in this business.
 Some of us actually tell the truth.
 Now I actually refuse any representation.
 You want me you have to get me directly.

 There was a time back when I had just graduated.
 I was on a theatre tour and sitting in the green room of a theatre.
-All the cast were present and there was this aggressive gay actor trying to grab me between my legs...I mean he was a jerk for sure...but none of the other actors did anything about it.
+All the cast were present and there was this aggressive actor trying to grab me between my legs...I mean he was a jerk for sure...but none of the other actors did anything about it.
 He just kept persisting and making crude comments.
 Today it would be part of the ‘me-too’ campaign eh?
 But I mean back then I dunno.
 It just is not worth it to name the guy.
-There are a bunch of c**** in the business...it is good I think they are being exposed and ruined don’t you think?
+They do exist a bunch of c**** in the business...it is good I think they are being exposed and ruined don’t you think?
 Saying that, what an actress might have to deal with, sexism, chauvinism, is far worse than what any young actor goes though.
 Nowadays I would punch his face in.
 Jeez there is always some nasty bastards you meet on the journey.
 I think our business allows for dysfunctional people but thankfully that is becoming less accepted and we are better for it.

 I have mixed feelings of working in Fringe theatre.
 I did some really good work on the UK fringe but it seems to be exploitative of the actor.
 If producers are happy to pay musicians and visiting directors a wage or fee then why not pay the actors also?
 It is tremendously disrespectful of actors especially young actors trying to get credits on the resumé.
 A double-edged sword.
+However it made me always focus on paying a reasonable fee to all my cast/crew for everything.

 You have to be careful who you listen to.
 Most so-called experts really have no idea.
 I remember a respected musical director in London insisting I was a baritone when every vocal coach from both the Royal Academy of Music and Royal College of Music and beyond know that I have always been an Heroic Tenor.
 Of course anyone with skill understands the fact of that voice and the 'heavy' aspect to it but a Baritone it is not.
 Beware those people in the business who think they know more about your talent than you do.